mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 that can no longer be visualised on a sheet of paper.
 However, the interaction between the data and process language is quite powerful.

+.. _exercise_data:
 .. admonition:: Exercises

    #.
 Is there a labelled transition system with a finite number of states that
       is bisimilar to the incrementer?
 If so, give this transition system and the witnessing bisimulation relation.
-If not, explain why such a transition system does not exist not.
+If not, explain why such a transition system does not exist.

-   .. _exercise_data:
    #.
-Consider the mCRL2 specification depicted in figure :ref:`quirky`,
+Consider the mCRL2 specification depicted :ref:`below <quirky>`,
       defining a rather quirky coffee machine.
 List some odd things about the behaviour of this coffee machine and give an alternative specification that fixes these.